Anthony Bacon (British Army officer): Later military career

-Bacon returned to Europe, and espoused the cause of Pedro I of Brazil during the Liberal Wars but lost his command for looting and selling horses after the emperor's death.
+Bacon returned to Europe, and espoused the cause of Pedro I of Brazil during the Liberal Wars.
+He was initially successful as a mercenary and reached the rank of Major General in Portuguese service, but lost his command for looting and selling horses after the emperor's death.
 He spent the rest of his life trying to obtain arrears in pay and reimbursement of his own money spent in Portugal.
-He also carried on a running battle with Lord Lucan over the Battle of Balaclava.
+He also carried on a running public correspondence battle with Lord Lucan over the Battle of Balaclava.

 Wife and children

-General Bacon died at his home in Crondall in Hampshire in 1864, and his three surviving children settled in Australia, where they were soon joined by widow, Lady Charlotte Harley.
+Major Bacon died at his home in Crondall in Hampshire in 1864, and his three surviving children settled in Australia, where they were soon joined by widow, Lady Charlotte Harley.

 Bacon had married Lady Charlotte in 1823.
 She was legally the second or third daughter of Edward Harley, Earl of Oxford, by his wife, Jane Elizabeth, daughter of Rev. James Scott, M.A., Vicar of Itchen Stoke in Hampshire.
 However, Jane was a notable mistress of Lord Byron, and Charlotte was almost certainly fathered by one of her mother's many lovers.
 Lord Byron dedicated Childe Harold's Pilgrimage to her under the name Ianthe.
 Her brother Alfred Harley, 6th Earl of Oxford and Mortimer died 19 January 1853 without issue, but with four sisters as co-heiresses, including Lady Jane Harley, wife of Henry Bickersteth, Lord Langdale.
 By 1877, after long litigation over her brother's estate, Lady Charlotte returned to England as his heiress and died in 1880.

 The couple's children included the early Australian settlers, Harley Ereville Bacon and Nora Creina, the wife of Charles Burney Young and mother of the Australian MP, Harry Dove Young of Kanmantoo.
 Their youngest son, Anthony Harley Bacon, was the father of Gladys Luz Bacon (died 28 January 1932), whose own son became the 14th Earl of Kinnoul, and Harley Bacon, who, in 1900, became engaged to Countess Melanie von Seckendorff, one of Germany's richest heiresses.